Level: Advanced (Level 3)Awarding Body: AQA

 At the end of two years you will sit three exam papers:

-Students who demonstrate competency with a range of practical skills and techniques, will gain a practical endorsement.
-There is a minimum of 12 practical tasks that contribute to the assessment of practical skills over the 2 year course.
+Practical endorsement: Students who demonstrate competency with a range of practical skills and techniques, will gain a practical endorsement.

 What do I need to qualify for this course?